IntelligenzaArtificiale/GILM-Grid-Indexed-Localization-with-Multimodal-LLMs/README_EN.md

 The approach opens new possibilities for using models like GPT-4o-mini in computer vision scenarios previously inaccessible, democratizing advanced object detection.

 **Practical impact:**
-- Developers can use any VLM provider for bounding boxes
+- Developers can use any LLM provider for bounding boxes
 - Specialized domains finally get reliable localization
-- Reduced costs through cheaper models (GPT-4o-mini vs GPT-4V)
+- Reduced costs through cheaper models (GPT-4o-mini vs GPT-4.1-mini)

 ---